acastro2/blog/content/post/senior-engineer-part-2/index.md

 title: "Part 2: You are a Senior Engineer, Mastering Software Architecture and Design"
 date: 2024-05-01T22:54:00-06:00
 image: "gopher-practicing.jpeg"
-description: "To excel as a Senior Engineer, stay up-to-date, and learn software design and architecture.
-Focus on Books and practice!"
+description: "To excel as a Senior Engineer, stay up-to-date, and learn about software design and architecture, focus on books and practice!"
 draft: true
 ---

 Hey there, Senior Engineer!
 You've reached a significant milestone in your career journey, and now it's time to chart the course for what's next.
 In this blog post, we're diving deep into a crucial aspect of seniority: mastering software architecture and design.

-These skills aren't just nice-to-haves; they're essential for staying sharp and competitive in today's tech landscape.
+These skills aren't just nice-to-haves they're essential for staying sharp and competitive in today's tech landscape.
 So, grab your coffee and get ready to explore the ins and outs of software architecture and design.

 ## Picking up new skills: Software architecture and design